int-brain-lab/iblvideo/docker/README_DOCKER.md

 cd ~/Documents/PYTHON
 git clone https://github.com/int-brain-lab/iblvideo
 cd iblvideo/docker
-docker build -t internationalbrainlab/dlc:base -f Dockerfile.base  # this one will take a long time
+docker build -t internationalbrainlab/dlc:base -f Dockerfile.base --no-cache .  # this one will take a long time
 ```

 Test the image by accessing a shell inside of the container: